 We are back after a relaxing summer with a brand new episode!
-We have Petra Isenberg, from the Aviz team at INRIA (we had other guests from the same lab in the past) as guest talking about visualization on non-standard devices and environments.
+We have Petra Isenberg, from the Aviz team at INRIA (we’ve had other guests from the same lab in the past) to talk about visualization on non-standard devices and environments.
 Yes, stuff like display walls, surfaces, tabletops, and people collaborating around them.
-It feels like the future is here and there’s a ton of potentially interesting applications for visualization.
+It feels like the future is here and there’s a ton of potentially interesting applications for visualization!

-Petra gives us hints on what works what does not work, what research says, what has been tried already and what needs to be explored, etc. She also gives practical recommendations at the end on how to start doing visualization on these devices.
-That’s really cool stuff!
+Petra gives us hints about what works and what does not work, what the research says, what has been tried already, and what needs to be explored, etc. She also gives practical recommendations at the end about how to start doing visualization on these devices.
+Really cool stuff!

 Enrico & Mo.